PPindsle/Minesweeper/README.md

 # Practice-projects
-Recreating existing games or programs for practice.
+Programming projects for fun and practice